ahmad-act/AI-ML-concepts-terms-and-abbreviations/README.md

-# 📚 AI & ML concepts, terms and abbreviations
+# 📚 AI & ML Concepts, Terms, and Abbreviations

-This glossary provides a comprehensive list of key terms, abbreviations, and tools commonly used in Artificial Intelligence (AI), Machine Learning (ML), and Large Language Models (LLMs).
-It's a helpful reference for both beginners and experienced practitioners navigating the AI landscape.
+This glossary provides a comprehensive list of terms, abbreviations, and tools used in Artificial Intelligence (AI), Machine Learning (ML), and Large Language Models (LLMs).

 ---